influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withVolumesMixin(volumes)
 ```

-Makes data from a Secret or ConfigMap available in the Kafka Connect pods as volumes.
+"Makes data from a Secret or ConfigMap available in the Kafka Connect pods as volumes."

 **Note:** This function appends passed data to existing values

 ## obj spec.jmxOptions

-JMX Options.
+"JMX Options."

 ## obj spec.jmxOptions.authentication

-Authentication configuration for connecting to the JMX port.
+"Authentication configuration for connecting to the JMX port."

 ### fn spec.jmxOptions.authentication.withType